-From the measurement instruments created for his own expeditions by Prince Albert I to the works of art, from historical archives to stuffed species for scientific analyses, a part of the Institut Océanographique collections is presented to visitors to the Museum… not to mention the architectural riches of the building!
+From measuring instruments created for Prince Albert I‘s expeditions to works of art, from historical archives to species naturalized for scientific studies, part of the Oceanographic Institute’s collections is presented to visitors to the Museum… not to mention the architectural riches of the building!
 A journey through history and time guaranteed!

 — Explore the Ocean

 In addition to the natural history specimens, the Museum holds the richest collection of oceanographic instruments in the world.
 It contains all the prototypes used during Prince Albert I’s campaigns.

 — Artistic biomimicry

 Man has often drawn on marine resources.
 The result is sumptuous works of art intimately linked to the depths.
 Our reserves hold a first collection on the theme of fishing as a nourishing activity and a world heritage, with models of boats, from the Marseille longliner to the Madagascar pirogue, and various fishing instruments.